 How do I do keyword research for free?

-Every tool I talk about in my post is free.
+Every tool in my post is free.
 You do not have to pay for tools to do keyword research.

 How do I find the best keywords?

-Join up to forums and blogs that are within your selected blog topic and find questions you can give good detailed answers to.
+Join forums and Facebook groups that are in your blog topic and find questions you can give detailed answers to.
 Use the questions you find to create content for your blog.

 How do you rank for keywords?